cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 attributes, that are attached by the satellite*

 ## Properties of relation data
-Relation data always must contain the busniess key columns of all participants.
+Relation data always must contain the business key columns of all participants.
 Data sets with multiple relations to the same object must contain multiple instances of the business key fields.
 It might (but must not) contain multiple instances of content data fields.

 There are two flavours for relations in the source data.
-- **Business object relation**, is the obvious flavour, covering any relation between businiess objects or self relation in hierarchies
+- **Business object relation**, is the obvious flavour, covering any relation between business objects or self relation in hierarchies
 - **data delivery relation**, expresses the circumstance that  multiple objects are delivered in the same data row, but without any known business relation meaning